digitregroup/grav-plugin-sentry/README.md

     side: frontend

 ```

+Warning: If you override this config in your environment configuration files, please note than grav does not merge nested variable.

 Note that if you use the Admin Plugin, a file with your configuration named sentry.yaml will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.